acrobat/acrobat.github.io/_posts/2016-11-23-git-tips-and-tricks-for-everyday-use.md

 ---
 layout: post
 title:  "Git tips & tricks for everyday use"
+description: "I've been working with git for the last few years and I have some tricks to make my every day use a bit easier."
 ---

 I've been working with git for the last few years and I have some tricks to make my every day use a bit easier.
 So I wanted to share them and hopefully help